4-manifold

 In mathematics, a 4-manifold is a 4-dimensional topological manifold.
 A smooth 4-manifold is a 4-manifold with a smooth structure.
 In dimension four, in marked contrast with lower dimensions, topological and smooth manifolds are quite different.
 There exist some topological 4-manifolds which admit no smooth structure, and even if there exists a smooth structure, it need not be unique (i.e. there are smooth 4-manifolds which are homeomorphic but not diffeomorphic).

 4-manifolds are important in physics because in general relativity, spacetime is modeled as a pseudo-Riemannian 4-manifold.

 Topological 4-manifolds

 The homotopy type of a simply connected compact 4-manifold only depends on the intersection form on the middle dimensional homology.
-A famous theorem of Freedman (1982) implies that the homeomorphism type of the manifold only depends on this intersection form, and on a $\Z/2\Z$ invariant called the Kirby–Siebenmann invariant, and moreover that every combination of unimodular form and Kirby–Siebenmann invariant can arise, except that if the form is even, then the Kirby–Siebenmann invariant must be the signature/8 (mod 2).
+A famous theorem of Freedman (1982) implies that the homeomorphism type of the manifold only depends on this intersection form, and on a $\Z/2\Z$ invariant called the Kirby–Siebenmann invariant, and moreover that every combination of unimodular form and Kirby–Siebenmann invariant can arise, except that if the form is even, then the Kirby–Siebenmann invariant must be equal (mod 2) to 1/8 of the signature.